Montenegrin Orthodox Church: History

 On January 17, 2001, the MOC was officially registered as a non-governmental organization at the local department of the Ministry of Internal Affairs.
 In the absence of any other relevant and more current pieces of legislation, the registration was based on the Law on the Legal Position of Religious Communities from 1977, when Montenegro was still a socialist republic within SFR Yugoslavia.

 In 2007, the MOC attempted to expand its activities beyond the borders of Montenegro.
 Serbia originally denied the MOC registration as an organization, as all canonical Eastern Orthodox churches have also refused to recognize the MOC.
 However, on appeal, the Serbian Supreme Court ruled this position unconstitutional, overturning the refusal and paving the way for a potential permission to register.

-The Montenegrin Orthodox Church has offered to issue baptismal certificates in which in the detail "nationality" would be changed to "Orthodox Montenegrin" instead of "Orthodox Serb".
-Following continued ethnic tensions, in 2021, Montenegrins and Serbs clashed over leadership of the Serbian Orthodox Church in Montenegro.
+The Montenegrin Orthodox Church has offered to issue baptismal certificates in which in the detail "ethnicity" would be changed to "Orthodox Montenegrin" instead of "Orthodox Serb".

 On September 3, 2023, the 30th anniversary of the founding of the Montenegrin Orthodox Church, a major schism occurred when Bishop Boris Bojović was proclaimed the new Metropolitan.
-This decision was made by the MOC general assembly held in Cetinje, and was supported by a faction of younger priests loyal to Bojović, as well as hundreds of citizens gathered thereat.
+This decision was made by the MOC general assembly held in Cetinje, and was supported by a faction of younger priests loyal to Bojović, as well as hundreds of citizens gathered there.
 The assembly also declared the official retirement of former Metropolitan Dedeić, and proclaimed MOC founder and former Metropolitan Abramović a saint of the church.
 Dedeić sharply rejected the assembly’s declaration, calling it "a failed political rally," and stated "street rallies cannot change the metropolitan and elect a new one next to a living and healthy leader."
 In October 2023, Dedeić's proposal was rejected by the basic court in Cetinje that asked to prohibit Bojović from performing religious services in MOC churches.

-On June 24, 2024, the Supreme Administrative Court of Montenegro released a decision ordering the Ministry of Justice and Human and Minority Rights to recognize Metropolitan Bojović as head of the Montenegrin Orthodox Church.
+On June 24, 2024, the Administrative Court of Montenegro released a decision ordering the Ministry of Justice and Human and Minority Rights to recognize Metropolitan Bojović as head of the Montenegrin Orthodox Church.
 This decision ended the ongoing administrative crisis resulting from the Ministry's refusal to register Metropolitan Bojović as the new leader.
 The court found ministerial rejection of the request was unjustified, taking into account religious autonomy of the church, and the invalidity of internal statutes that had not been officially promulgated.
 The new leader was elected in accordance with tradition at the General Montenegrin People's Assembly on September 3, 2023.